 A child at my son's school was recently diagnosed with something called "PANS."
 What is this?

 PANS stands for Pediatric Acute-onset Neuropsychiatric Syndrome.
-Researchers are only beginning to study and understand this syndrome, and therefore there are a lot of unanswered questions about what it is and what causes it.
+Researchers are only beginning to study and understand this syndrome, so there are a lot of unanswered questions about what it is and what causes it.

 What we do know is that kids with PANS have severe symptoms of obsessive-compulsive disorder (OCD) that come on very suddenly.
-They also may experience sudden and severe anxiety, mood swings, irritability, or uncontrollable movements.
-School performance might suffer, and some kids have sleep disturbances or a sudden case of bedwetting.
+They also may have sudden and severe anxiety, mood swings, irritability, or uncontrollable movements.
+School performance might suffer, and some kids have sleep problems or a sudden case of bedwetting.

-It's unclear why these symptoms occur.
-One theory is that a prior infection may have led to the development of antibodies that — in addition to attacking the infecting germs — mistakenly targeted an area of the brain that controls behavior.
+It's unclear why these symptoms happen.
+One theory is that an earlier infection may have led to the development of antibodies that — besides attacking the infecting germs — mistakenly targeted an area of the brain that controls behavior.